 Do you try to blend in when you travel by looking like a local?

 In some countries, wearing local clothing is a great idea.
-In others it's a no-no. As for blending in, it depends on how much you want to call attention to yourself.
-Each country is different but these two principles are a starting point:
+In others it’s a no-no. As for blending in, it depends on how much you want to call attention to yourself and what you are seeking from your travel experience.
+Each country is different but these two sartorial principles are universal:

 Strangely for such a seemingly innocuous issue, there are layers of answers.